anbuchelva/blog/source/_drafts/forestry-io-as-cms-for-hexo.md

 {% note info %}

 Please make a PR, if you feel that this can be done in a better way.
-I am happy to make it easy.
+I am happy to make it easy for everyone.

 {% endnote %}